jkeveren/guidelines/readme.txt

 Subsections
 - Consists of: a single newline, title then the content of the section.
+- We are currently in the "Subsections" subsection of the "Readme" section.
 - Subsections must not have subsubsections.
 If more depth is required, break the file into multiple files.
-- More depth in one file looks messy and can be a little more unpleasant to read.
+- More depth in one file looks messy and can be structurally unpleasant to read.

 Title
 - Capitalise with title case (wow!).
 - Should not be indented.

 Text Content
-- Should be indented one level more than the title.
+  Text like this subsection should be indented one level more than the title.
   This puts text at the same effective indentation as lists and is pleasing to scan with the eyes.

 Lists
 - Lists should either be bullet points, numbered lists or key-value pairs.